Collaborative Pure Exploration in Kernel Bandit: Proofs for the Fixed-Confidence Setting

 Next, we prove the sample complexity.

-In algorithm $\algkernelbai$, the computation of $\lambda^*_t, \rho^*_t$ and $N_t$ is the same for all agents, and each agent $v$ just generates partial samples that belong to his arm set $\ti{\cX}_v$ from the total $N_t$ samples.
-Hence, to bound the overall sample complexity, it suffices to bound $\sum_{t=1}^{t^*} N_t$, and then we can obtain the per-agent sample complexity by dividing $V$.
-Let $\varepsilon=0.1$.
-We have
+In algorithm $\algkernelbai$, the computation of $\lambda^*_r, \rho^*_r$ and $N^{(r)}$ is the same for all agents, and each agent $v$ just generates partial samples that belong to her arm set $\ti{\cX}_v$ from the total $N^{(r)}$ samples.
+Thus, to bound the overall sample complexity, it suffices to bound $\sum_{r=1}^{r^*} N^{(r)}$, and then we can obtain the per-agent sample complexity by dividing $V$.